 Essential oils for pain relief

 Menthol, Levomenthol, Eucalyptus, Camphor and Oil of Wintergreen are often added to topical joint treatments.
 These essential oils are absorbed into the skin and stimulate skin receptors to produce either a warm sensation or a cooling sensation as they numb the pain.
 They work by overwhelming nerve endings with these sensations so pain messages do not get passed on.
 This is known as a counter-irritant effect.
 Wintergreen is also a rich source of methyl salicylate, a natural anti-inflammatory painkiller related to aspirin.
+These essential oil creams and gels tend to have names such as Deep Heat or Deep Freeze to describe how they feel during use.

-NSAID gels were originally only available on prescription and, as a GP, I prescribed a lot of these before they were available for self purchase.
+Non-steroidal anti-inflammatory drugs (NSAID) are such effective pain killers that ibuprofen gel was originally only available on prescription.
 They are now widely available for self purchase and much better for your health than taking the same non-steroidal anti-inflammatory painkillers by mouth.
 NSAID pain relieving gels do not cause the same level of side effects as the oral versions, such as indigestion and heartburn.
 You do need to follow the in-pack instructions, however, and take care not to apply too much.
 In some cases, overuse of ibuprofen gel can increase your blood pressure.

 Topical diclofenac gel (Voltarol) is highly effective for treating muscle and joint aches and pains.
 In fact, a direct comparison of topical non-steroidal anti-inflammatory diclofenac gel with an oral equivalent did not show any difference in their ability to reduce pain and stiffness.
 Data from 34 studies, involving over 7,600 people, suggests that the topical NSAID, diclofenac, is the most effective form of non-steroidal anti-inflammatory painkiller for applying to the skin to treat muscle and joint pain.

-Tips for using a muscle pain cream or pain relief gel
+Tips for using a muscle pain relief cream or pain relief gel

-Using a rub-in cream or gel treatment can reduce the need for oral pain medication, such as paracetamol or ibuprofen tablets.
+Using a rub-in pain relief cream or gel can reduce the need for oral pain medication, such as paracetamol or ibuprofen tablets.

-Don’t apply topical creams or gels to broken skin or they may sting like fury.
+Don’t apply topical pain relief creams or gels to broken skin or they may sting like fury.